ChristopherVH/DontPushMe/README.md

 #### Update Game

-The update game method handles processing keystrokes to allow the player to move,game over constraints, and the re-rendering all components to their new positions.
+The update game method handles processing keystrokes to allow the player to move, game over constraints, and the re-rendering all components to their new positions.